Iran raises death toll to 54 from new coronavirus

 “We are not the cause of this virus spreading in other countries.
 We are battling with this ourselves,” he said.

+Also, Sudanese authorities on Sunday said the United Arab Emirates was helping evacuate some 160 Sudanese students from Wuhan, the city at the center of the virus outbreak in China.
+The evacuation was scheduled Sunday but moved to Tuesday due to logistical reasons, they said.
+It was unclear whether the students would be quarantined upon return in Sudan or the UAE, which has also helped evacuate Yemeni students from Wuhan.

-Associated Press writer Mehdi Fattahi contributed from Tehran.
+Associated Press writers Mehdi Fattahi in Tehran and Samy Magdy in Cairo contributed to this report.